Fishing for Energy 2021 Request for Proposals

 Program Goals and Priorities – Project contributes to the Program’s overall habitat and species conservation goals, and has specific, quantifiable performance metrics to evaluate project success.

-Technical Merit – Project is technically sound and feasible, and the proposal sets forth a clear, logical and achievable work plan and timeline.
-Project engages appropriate management, technical, and industry (fishermen) experts throughout project planning, design and implementation to ensure activities are technically-sound, realistic, and feasible.
+Technical Merit – Project logistics are researched and feasible, and the proposal sets forth a clear, logical and achievable work plan and timeline.
+Project engages appropriate management, technical, and industry experts (e.g., fishermen, haulers, other logistics entities) throughout project planning, design and implementation.

 Cost-Effectiveness – Project includes a cost-effective budget that balances performance risk and efficient use of funds.
 Cost-effectiveness evaluation may include, but is not limited to, an assessment of either or both direct and indirect costs in the proposed budget.
 The federal government has determined that a de minimis 10% indirect rate is an acceptable minimum for organizations without a NICRA, as such NFWF reserves the right to scrutinize ALL proposals with indirect rates above 10% for cost-effectiveness.